oualline/trolley.sim/readme.txt

 Windows:

 Use the file manager to open the folder <usb-drive>\Windows.
+Copy the directory trolley-windows on to your hard drive.
+Inside the folder you'll find the file trolley-windows.exe which you can now run.

-You can copy "trolley.exe" to your hard drive.and run it from there or run it directly from the USB drive.
-Running it from a USB drive is slow.
+You can run it directly from the USB drive, but it runs very very slow.

 WARNING: The program starts slow even when run from a hard drive.